icasdri/visd/README.md

 $ export PATH=$PATH:.
 ```

+For Arch Linux users, the package [visd-git](https://aur.archlinux.org/packages/visd-git/) is available in the AUR.

 ## Acknowledgements
 **visd** is essentially an easy-to-use utility around the concepts presented in this great blog post http://blog.robertelder.org/use-vim-inside-a-unix-pipe-like-sed-or-awk/.
 Have a read to understand how it works!